SchnockNicolas/SchnockNicolas/README.md

 ## What I do

+- 🔭 I’m currently working on marketing data
+- 💬 Ask me about R and media strategies

 <!--
 **SchnockNicolas/SchnockNicolas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.